 There are no fuel supplies within the park.
 The closest fuel stops are in Tom Price (about 1 hour from the Eco Retreat) and Auski Tourist Village (about 1 hour from Dales Campground).
 Make sure to fuel up before entering the park.

-There are also no rubbish bins within the park, so pack rubbish bags so you can take all your rubbish with you.
+There are also no rubbish bins within the park, so pack rubbish bags so you can take all your rubbish with you.ย Karijini Eco Retreat has bins for recyclables such as cans and bottles.
+The only exception to this is there is a large skip bin located at the Hamersley Gorge entrance.

 Check Which Gorges are Open